bhalim1994/ensemble-backend-project/README.md

 # Movie API
-An API to manage, search, and like/dislike movies.
+An API to manage, search, and like/dislike movies

 # App Instructions
 1) `cd` to the project root on your Terminal